ehainer/voltron-notify/README.md

 If the value of `controller` or `action` are modified, it is assumed that whatever they point to will handle SMS notification updates.
 See the description column for "StatusCallback" parameter [here](https://www.twilio.com/docs/api/rest/sending-messages) for information on what Twilio will POST to the callback url.
 Or, take a look at this gems `app/controller/voltron/notification_controller.rb` file to see what it does by default.

 In order for `allow_notification_update` to generate the correct callback url, please ensure the value of `Voltron.config.base_url` is a valid host name.
-By default it will attempt to obtain this information from the `:host` parameter of `Rails.application.config.action_controller.default_url_options` but if specified in the Voltron initializer that will
+By default it will attempt to obtain this information from the `:host` parameter of `Rails.application.config.action_controller.default_url_options` but if specified in the Voltron initializer that will be used instead.

 Note that `allow_notification_update` does nothing if running on a host matching `/localhost|127\.0\.0\.1/i` Since Twilio can't reach locally running apps to POST to, the app will not even provide Twilio with the callback url to try it.
 If you have a local app host named Twilio will try and POST to it, but will obviously fail for the reasons previously stated.
 Basically, this feature only works on remotely accessible hosts.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing